zekunyan/TTGSnackbar/README.md

 secondActionBlock: TTGActionBlock?
 ```

+### Snackbar MaxWidth
+`snackbarMaxWidth: CGFloat` will set the max width of the snackbar if on larger devices you don not want it full width.
+Default is -1 which is denotes full-width.

 ### Dismiss callback
 `dismissBlock: TTGDismissBlock?` will be called when snackbar  dismiss automatically or when user click action button to dismiss the snackbar.
 ```